Driving Through the Wild, Wild West

 I got on the road quite early Tuesday morning, planning to reach Cochiti Reservation by nightfall.
 Twelve hours later I did, and found myself in the home of a local artist who graciously let me have the run of it for my visit.
 I felt like I was in a Native American art gallery, and it was exquisite.

 Wednesday morning began with a big breakfast of huevos rancheros, which took me back to those authentic Mexican meals we used to eat in Texas.
 (And which my mother, herself the daughter of a chef and having been raised in the Southwest, often cooked for us.)
-Then was I in for a real treat: Lee Maynard chauffeured me to the top of mesas and all over the Jemez Mountains, turning into a tour guide as he pointed out such local sights as Cochiti Dam, the artisan town of Santa Fe, Bandelier National Park, Valles Caldera, formed by an ancient, mega volcanic eruption, and Los Alamos, not far from where the Manhattan Project was developed.
-And where we ate the best sushi ever.
+Then fellow author Lee Maynard chauffeured me to the top of mesas and all over the Jemez Mountains, turning into a tour guide as he pointed out such local sights as Cochiti Dam, the artisan town of Santa Fe, Bandelier National Park, Valles Caldera, formed by an ancient, mega volcanic eruption, and Los Alamos, not far from where the Manhattan Project was developed.

 Before I met Lee several years ago at the Annual West Virginia Writer’s Conference, he was more of a myth than a man.
-Once we became acquainted, it was easy to see that he was down to earth and really no different than most Appalachians.
-So I was happy to have him as my tour guide, and we enjoyed bouncing story ideas off each other.
+Once we became acquainted, I found that he was really no different than most Appalachians.
+So with him as my tour guide, we bounced story ideas off each other.
 If there is anything a writer loves, it’s having another writer to talk literary shop with.
-He regaled me with accounts about the area’s colorful history and even deadpanned for the camera, striking a similar pose to one I took while holding my first book.

-That wasn’t as good as it got, either.
+But that wasn’t the best part.
 The New Mexico sunsets I captured with my iPhone were absolutely, hands down, among the most beautiful I’ve ever seen.
 A Facebook friend wrote, telling me that the locals say, “the sky is on fire.”
 And so it was – every single night.
 If you’ve never been there, you really don’t know what you’re missing.
 (You can still make this year’s event, which lasts through Oct.
 9.)

-I didn’t plan to stay in Cochiti as long as I did, but after learning that the largest balloon festival in the world was slated to begin in a few days, I hung around.
-I hit the road at 4 a.m.
+I didn’t plan to stay in New Mexico as long as I did, but after learning that the largest balloon festival in the world was just a few hours away, I hit the road at 4 a.m.
 Saturday, Oct.
 1, making it to the fairgrounds just in time for the 7 a.m. mass ascension.
 Where 550 balloons took to flight, providing a view of the sky unlike any other.

 My trusty little iPhone captured some great photos, but I only wish I’d known about the Canon booth before my morning began.
 The company will loan you any number of its high-powered 35mm cameras, for free, and all you need is an SD card, which lets you take away as professional a photo as you’re capable of shooting.